Wambu-i7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the mode of the file hello to -rwxr-x-wx.
 A script that sets the mode of the file hello the same as olleh’s mode.
 A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 A script that creates a directory called my dir with permissions 751 in the working directory.
+Change group owner to school.